Shohaibur/Javascript-exercises/Square-sum-series/README.md

  ![alt text](images/output.jpg)

-- If user inputs anything but number, stops the operation and return "Input must be a number"
+- If user inputs anything but number, stops the operation and return "Input must be a number!"

   ![alt text](images/inputWrong.jpg)